The Ford Fiesta has come of age. Jonathan Crouch takes a look at the much improved seventh generation version.

 This Fiesta may still be a small car but these days, it thinks big in almost every way, starting with styling designed to make more of a statement in the supermini segment.
 Under the bonnet lies an impressively clean and frugal range of petrol and diesel units, which includes the brand's latest mild hybrid EcoBoost Hybrid tech.
-Plus there's a more up-market cabin than you might be used to from a Fiesta, plus safety technology that can automatically brake the car for you even at night and a pokier diesel engine option.
+Plus there's a more up-market cabin than you might be used to from a Fiesta, plus safety technology that can automatically brake the car for you, even at night.
 Ford has also broadened the appeal of the range with an 'Active' Crossover bodystyle, plus variants more specifically aimed at customers wanting luxury and sportiness.
 And as well as all that, the brand reckon that it'll be even more fun to drive than its predecessor.
 This is, in short, on paper at least, a thoroughly well thought out piece of supermini design.
 But will it be enough to keep Ford at the top of the sales charts?
 Let's find out.